 Risk management software has been one of the many new technologies to be created in the digital era.
 While the software varies in quality from provider to provider, Intelligent Risk Management Software can empower your organisation to take greater control of its reputation.

 The problem with technology is that it’s constantly evolving.
 Organisations cannot afford to become complacent in the digital era.
 If they are, their industry will leave them behind.

 Do your research.
 How new is the ‘newest in cloud PaaS’?
 An easy way of figuring this out is by contacting multiple service providers.
 Service providers that still have on-site legacy system services are often to be avoided.
 Having both cloud and legacy services often shows a sign that the provider is not willing to embrace digital disruption because they are stuck in the past.

 The best Risk Management Platform providers offer scalable software that is highly configurable.

-Being able to see which audits are pending, in progress and late at the click of a button is a vital resource for taking control of your organization’s risks.
+Being able to see which audits are pending, in progress and late at the click of a button is a vital resource for taking control of your organisation’s risks.

 Is The Software Configurable For Your Risks?

-It is imperative that the risk management software you select can be configured to your specific organizational needs.
+It is imperative that the risk management software you select can be configured to your specific organisational needs.
 What this means is that you can create your own risk management protocols easily, regardless of your IT experience.
-Every organization deals with varying degrees of similar risks.
-Being able to build your own applications to your specific organizational needs is invaluable.
+Every organisation deals with varying degrees of similar risks.
+Being able to build your own applications to your specific organisational needs is invaluable.